 There is a 10-Game regular season schedule.
-Games are played at Suwanee Sports Academy and occasionally at area schools if needed.
-Although there may be unforeseen schedule changes, the vast majority of regular season games are played at Suwanee Sports Academy.
+Games are played at Suwanee Sports Academy, George Pierce Park and occasionally at area schools if needed.
+Although there may be unforeseen schedule changes, the vast majority of regular season games are played at Suwanee Sports Academy and George Pierce Park.

 In accordance with the ‘no food brought inside rule’, after game snacks are not allowed.
 Only water is allowed in the gyms during games and practices.